OpenCerts/opencerts-documentation/_site/batching_certificates.md

 Upon successful batching of the certificates, the merkle root for the entire batch will be printed and the signed certificates will be found in the folder `signed_certs`.

-Note the merkle root, it will be [published onto the certficate store](./issuing_certificates.md) in later steps.
+Note the merkle root, it will be [published onto the document store](./issuing_certificates.md) in later steps.

 ## NPM Package